UPDATE 1-Motorcycling-Dovizioso takes second win in a row for Ducati

 * Yamaha's Vinales is 10th and sees lead slashed to seven points (Adds quotes, details)

-BARCELONA, June 11 Italian Andrea Dovizioso beat the Spanish home heroes to win the Grand Prix of Catalunya on Sunday and celebrate back-to-back MotoGP victories for Ducati.
+BARCELONA, June 11 (Reuters) - Italian Andrea Dovizioso beat the Spanish home heroes to win the Grand Prix of Catalunya on Sunday and celebrate back-to-back MotoGP victories for Ducati.

 His triumph at Barcelona's Circuit de Catalunya, coming a week after a home win at Mugello, left Dovizioso only seven points behind Yamaha's overall leader Maverick Vinales, who finished 10th.